create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Background.md

 Background simulates ground and sky, using vertical arrays of wraparound color values.
 Background can also provide url addresses for backdrop textures on all six sides.

-The Background node belongs to the **EnvironmentalEffects** component and requires at least level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The Background node belongs to the **EnvironmentalEffects** component and requires at least support level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy